OrelNaranjoD/akira-flex-shared-lib/CONTRIBUTING.md

 # Create PR to main
 gh pr create --base main --head develop --title "Merge develop into main" --body "Automated PR to merge changes from develop into main"

-# Stay on the PR page and assign an approver
+# NOTE: Stay on the PR page for review and approval for OrelNaranjoD
-gh pr ass --reviewer OrelNaranjoD

 # Sync develop with main after release if necessary
 git checkout develop